 Start your Tubman Byway Journey at the Tubman Visitor Center

-The Harriet Tubman Underground Railroad Visitor Center opens to the public during a grand opening weekend, March 11-12, 2017.
+The Harriet Tubman Underground Railroad Visitor Center opened to the public in March 2017.
 Harriet Tubman, who grew up in slavery in Dorchester County, lived, worked, and worshipped in places near the visitor center.
 It’s from this area that she first escaped slavery, and where she returned about 13 times over a decade, risking her life time and again to lead some 70 friends and family members to freedom.
 To carry out the dangerous missions, she used the Underground Railroad, a secret network of places and people.

-Located near Blackwater National Wildlife Refuge, the visitor center includes an exhibit hall with thought-provoking multimedia exhibits, a theater, and gift shop.
-The visitor center is on the grounds of a 17-acre state park.
+Located near Blackwater National Wildlife Refuge, the beautiful visitor center includes an exhibit hall with powerful and thought-provoking multimedia exhibits, a theater, and gift shop.
+The visitor center is on the grounds of a 17-acre state park with short walking trails.
+There’s also a large picnic pavilion with a stone fireplace that’s available for rental.
 The visitor center is a joint operation between the Maryland Park Service and the National Park Service.